SvyJ/svyj/index.md

 - [Apr.
 2023] &#127891; Svy.J graduated from Xiangtan University and was conferred M.Eng. degree.

 - [Apr.
-2023] Svy.J was awarded the 28th "Graduate President Scholarship" at Xiangtan University.
+2023] Svy.J was awarded the 28th "Graduate Presidential Scholarship" at Xiangtan University.

 - [Mar.
 2023] Svy.J was awarded the title of "Outstanding Graduate Student" of Hunan Provincial Ordinary Higher Education Institutions.